mookiedog/ptwd/README.md

 GUID                                  DEVICE
 ```

-Locate the proper device, the one with "CMSIS-DAP" in its name.
+The debug device will be the one with "CMSIS-DAP" in its name.
-In this case, its busID (its USB address info) is 8-2.
+In this case, its busID is 8-2.
 It will be different on your system.
-Make a note of the busID, then do the following in the same powershell administrator window:
+Make a note of the busID, then do the following in your powershell administrator window:

 ```text
 PS C:\Users\robin> usbipd bind --busid 8-2 (or whatever your own system's busID was for the CMSIS-DAP device)
 ```

-This is a one-time administrator command to tell Windows that it is allowed to connect that device to WSL at a later point in time.
+The 'bind' operation is a one-time administrator-level operation that tells Windows that it is allowed to share the device with WSL from now on.

+You can now close the powershell administrator window and open just a regular powershell window inside your terminal app.

-When it is actually time to connect a debugger, you will need to open a non-adminstrator powershell window and type the 'list' and 'attach' commands as shown below:
+To connect the debugger to WSL, use the regular powershell window to type the 'list' and 'attach' commands as shown below:

 ```text
 PS C:\Users\robin> usbipd list